What is Stamp Duty?

 This is where the thresholds we touched on earlier come in.
 There are many things that can affect the amount of Stamp Duty you pay.
 Firstly, if you are buying a residential or non-residential property.
 Then if you are buying the house as your main home, or as a second property, as well as the price you are paying for the land or property.
 Being a first-time buyer will also have an impact, and could mean you don’t pay any Stamp Duty.

-We’ve put a quick rundown below for residential, main properties, or you can use the Government’s Stamp Duty calculator if you would prefer to work out the exact amount of tax for your situation.
+We’ve put a quick rundown below based on the recent stamp duty changes for residential, main properties, or you can use the Government’s Stamp Duty calculator if you would prefer to work out the exact amount of tax for your situation.

-If you’re buying for your main home and you have purchased a property before*:
+If you’re buying for your main home and you have purchased a property before, you won't pay anything on homes up to £125,000.

-First-time buyers have different thresholds, and you wouldn’t have to pay any Stamp Duty if you purchase a property under £425,000.
-Anything above that, up to £625,000 you would pay 5% on, and anything above £625,000 would have regular Stamp Duty rates apply.
+First-time buyers have different thresholds, and you wouldn’t have to pay any Stamp Duty if you purchase a property under £300,000.

 How do you avoid Stamp Duty?